NPKelly/CS481-X-S20-capstone-homecu/docs/RandyCamacho.md

 ## 2/13/20
 Meeting with sponsor.
 Got the data we needed for the app.
 Began looking more into Django and Vue.
 Decided as a team that we will all work both front end and back end on the project so we have experience doing both.

+## 2/18/20
+Group Meeting.
+Discussed what was coming up with the first sprint.
+Discussed using zenhub the tool we used in 471 senior design to keep track of our sprint.

+## 2/20/20
+Began working on zenhub creating a few stories in preparation of the first sprint.
+Also started looking into how the data that was provided to us would be imported.
+Either mySQl or postgreSQL.

+## 2/23/20
+Installed mysql workbench and began messing around with it.
+Still need to discuss with team on either mySql or postgreSQL.